 If your work for one of the big companies, that might not work, “Oh I work at UBS, oh I work at Merrill”.
 No offence to my clients, I have a lot of clients at those companies but like that might not work with someone who is not into big companies, and might just turn them off before trying to know you;, that might end the conversation for you right there.

-So leave the company name out of the financial advisor elevator pitch.
+So leave the company name out because it is a prime example of the financial advisor elevator pitch crap people hate.

 If they don’t know your company name, if it’s like ‘Red Oak Hill Bark Stick River’ (like all you financial advisors name your companies after nature), like if it some independent RIA firm with 3 people, nothing against that either, but they are not going to recognize the name!